OSGeo/OSGeoLive-doc/doc/quickstart/t-rex_quickstart.rst

 Try also the other viewers.

-.. note:: The Mapbox GL viewer and and Maputnik require WebGL support, which is probably not available when running OSGeoLive in a VM.
+.. note:: The Mapbox GL viewer and Maputnik require WebGL support, which is probably not available when running OSGeoLive in a VM.

 Cache seeding